ecrucru/anticrux/README.md

 #### Available options

 - `Debug` : this option is reserved for the developers to track all the issues that may arise during the use of the engine.
 If the option is not activated by default, the log is not effective until the option is turned on with the relevant instruction `setoption`.
 In other words, you may miss the few first UCI messages.
+- `MultiPV` : it is the ability to show N alternate moves by decreasing order of importance along with the final move.
 - `Precise Score` : if the move is forced, a deep analysis doesn't occur unless you activate this option.
 It slows down the engine but you get a better evaluation of the score.
 - `Same Value` : the pieces are assigned the same value so that only their count matters on the board.
 - `Skill Level` : the level is the difficulty of the game.
 The higher, the bigger the memory footprint.